kjones92/HallOfFame/README.md

 3. Open another tab in terminal - Menu > Shell > Add Tab
 4. Navigate new tab into Server - `cd Desktop/HallOfFame/Server`
 5. Execute - `php -S localhost:8080`

+# Stop Application Step by Step

+1. Open root directory HallOfFame - Desktop/HallOfFame
+2. Press control + c (kills the running docker compose)
+3. Open server directory HallOfFame - Desktop/HallOfFame/Server
+4. Press control + c (kills the running php process)

+# Clear database Step by Step

+In the event that we need to clear down the database from testing content or to make changes to the tables the follow steps should be followed:

+1. Open Terminal - iTerm
+2. Navigate into HallOfFame - `cd Desktop/HallOfFame`
+3. Run `docker compose down`
+4. Run `docker volume prune --force`